Andy Warhol: Pop Up Pop Art

 His works have sold for substantial sums, including at least one world record auction price for a work by a living artist.
-On November 12, 2013, Koons’s Balloon Dog (Orange) sold at Christie’s Post-War and Contemporary Art Evening Sale in New York City for $58.4 million (above its high $55 million estimate), becoming the most expensive artwork by a living artist sold at auction for five years.
-Koons beat his own record in 2019, selling his stainless steel Rabbit for $91.1 million at another Christie’s auction.
+On November 12, 2013, Koons’s Balloon Dog (Orange) sold at Christie’s Post-War and Contemporary Art Evening Sale in New York City for $58.4 million (above its high $55 million estimate).
+Koons beat his record in 2019, selling his stainless steel Rabbit for $91.1 million at another Christie’s auction.

 Koons said: